gkjohnson/three-mesh-bvh/README.md

 raycast( ray : Ray, material : Material | Array<Material> ) : Array<RaycastHit>
 ```

-Adds all raycast triangle hits in unsorted order to the `intersects` array.
+Returns all raycast triangle hits in unsorted order.
 It is expected that `ray` is in the frame of the mesh being raycast against and that the geometry on `mesh` is the same as the one used to generate the bvh.
+The `side` identifier is used to determine the side to check when raycasting or a material with the given side field can be passed.
+If an array of materials is provided then it is expected that the geometry has groups and the appropriate material side is used per group.

+Unlike three.js' Raycaster restults the points and distances in the intersections returned from this function are relative to the local frame of the MeshBVH.
+When using the [acceleratedRaycast](#acceleratedRaycast) function they are transformed into world space to be consistent with three's results.

 ### .raycastFirst